-The FSC strongly believes that the key to the prevention and detection of money laundering and the financing of terrorism lies in the implementation of, and strict adherence to, effective systems and controls, including sound customer due diligence ('CDD') measures based on international standards.
+The key to the prevention and detection of ML and the TF lies in the implementation of, and strict adherence to, effective systems and controls, including sound Customer Due Diligence ("CDD") measures based on international standards.

-The Handbook aims at assisting financial institutions in meeting their obligations under the Financial Intelligence and Anti-Money Laundering Act ('FIAMLA'), the Financial Intelligence and Anti-Money Laundering Regulations ('FIAML Regulations 2018') and the Code on Prevention of Money Laundering and Terrorist Financing (the 'Code') by providing guidance on matters thereof.
+The Handbook aims at assisting financial institutions in meeting their obligations under the Financial Intelligence and Anti-Money Laundering Act ("FIAMLA") and the Financial Intelligence and Anti-Money Laundering Regulations ("FIAML Regulations 2018").

-1.2.
+1.1.
 Legislative Framework

-Mauritius has taken several important steps over the past years to enact legislation that has strengthened the country's money laundering and terrorist financing prevention efforts.
+Mauritius has taken several important steps over the past years to enact legislation that has strengthened the country's ML and TF prevention efforts.